 (Zimbardo claims that none of the participants have suffered long-term psychological consequences from their participation.)

-But in more recent years, critics have also come forward to say that the results were not as “natural” as Zimbardo and his team may want you to think.
+In more recent years, critics have also come forward to say that the results were not as “natural” as Zimbardo and his team may want you to think.
 Transcripts and audio recordings from the Stanford Prison Experiment show that Zimbardo’s team “coached” guards.
 They told them to be “tough” for the sake of the experiment.

 Even the prisoners may have been “faking” their responses.
 Prisoner #8612, who is most well-known for his blood-curdling “I’m burning up inside!” has come forward to say that his time in the Stanford County Jail was more of an “improv exercise.”
 Many critics have likened the experiment to a drama rather than a legitimate psychology experiment.